Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Concluding remark

 \section{Concluding remark}

 \cref{thm:PetWeightInvo} provided a weighted sum formula to calculate the determinant of Petrie matrices.
-The upside of the formula is that the criterion of being a good orientation can be checked locally (each non-last vertex has outdegree one), whereas the treeness of a graph is a global criterion.
+The benefit of the formula is that the criterion of being a good orientation can be checked locally (each non-last vertex has outdegree one), whereas the treeness of a graph is a global criterion.
+Using this, \cref{thm:refinedJJL} gave a combinatorial formula for $\pet_k(\lambda,\mu)$.